CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

  6. Set a low setpoint (1/10th of the maximum velocity).
  7. Adjust kS until flywheel achieves setpoint.
  8. Set back to the high setpoint.
- 9. Repeat steps 4-7 until the gains stabilize.
+ 9. Repeat steps 5-7 until the gains do not change.
- 10. Increase kP until just before oscillation.
+ 10. Increase kP until the flywheel oscillates, then back off to just before that oscillation.
  11. Verify gains hold for expected velocities.

 The simulator below allows you to follow these steps to find the right gains.